rill-js/flash/README.md

 		// and wait to retrieve the flashed message (usually rendering a view). flash("error", "This is a flash error message.")
 	} else {
-		res.body = flash("error") || "No flash message"
+    // After we read the 'error' flash it is marked to be removed after the request is finished. res.body = flash("error") || "No flash message"
 	}
 })